Aliasing in Near-Field Array Ambiguity Functions: a Spatial Frequency-Domain Framework: Chirp-based compressive spectrum modelling

 \subsection{Chirp-based analysis of aliasing artifacts}

 Let us define notations to separate the matched signal by its phase and amplitude as

 where we set the amplitude and phase functions

-In the above, we voluntarily omitted the dependencies on $\testedloc$ and $\sourceloc$ for the sake of readability.
+In the above, the dependencies on $\testedloc$ and $\sourceloc$ were omitted for readability.
 We interpret the non-linear phase content $\expe^{-j \matchphase(\paramvar)}$ as a spatial ``chirp", by reference to time chirp signals that are commonly used, for example, in radar systems.
 Formally, a \emph{spatial} (resp. \emph{time}) chirp is defined by a varying \emph{local wave number} (resp. \emph{instantaneous frequency}).
 As notably seen in~\cite{ding_degrees_2022, ding_spatial_2024}, this local wave number is defined by the derivative $\,\dot\matchphase(\paramvar)$ of $\matchphase(\paramvar)$.
 Figure~\ref{fig:toy-chirp}a plots a matched function captured in the context of the toy examples, showing its chirp nature, characterized by a slowly varying amplitude and a fast non-linear phase variation.

 Assuming a high-frequency source signal (\ie a large $\sourcek$), the phase factor $\expe^{-j \matchphase(\paramvar)}$ oscillates much faster than $\matchamp(\paramvar)$.
 This allows us to neglect the latter's convolutive effect that widens the support of the matched spectrum, compared to the pure phase factor's one.
 More precisely, given $\matchspectrumphi(\paramfreq)$ and $\matchspectrumabs(\paramfreq)$ denoting the \glspl{ft} of, respectively, $\expe^{-j\matchphase(\paramvar)}$ and $\matchamp(\paramvar)$, we have